-Our data obtained from dry sieving show that the presence of polyester MP fibers changed the cohesion between aggregateforming particles with a general reduction (although with different effect size on the three soil types) of the formation of new macro-aggregates (> 600 μm).
-Similar results were reported by Boots et al. (2019) and Lozano et al. (2021).
-Zhang & Liu (2018) in a survey study of microplastic contamination in agricultural soils found that the abundance of aggregate-associated plastic fibers is greater in the micro-aggregates than in the macro-aggregates and this, according to the same authors, would suggest that the presence of fibers in the micro-aggregate limits their possibility to be combined into macro-aggregate.
-Machado et al. (2018) found that contamination of a loamy sand soil with polyester MP fibers decreased the fraction of soil forming dry aggregates larger than 1 mm but at the same time increased the formation of large soil clumps and therefore potentially provided additional macro-structures, absent in the non-contaminated soil.
-In contrast, Zhang et al. (2019) found that polyester MP fibers improve soil aggregation helping to entangle soil particles more efficiently to form aggregates.
+(2018) found that contamination of a loamy sand soil with polyester MP fibers decreased the fraction of soil forming dry aggregates larger than 1 mm but, at the same time, increased the formation of large soil clumps and therefore potentially provided additional macro-structures, absent in the non-contaminated soil.
+In contrast, Zhang et al. (2019) found that polyester MP fibers improve soil aggregation, helping to entangle soil particles more efficiently to form aggregates.
 Interestingly, in this experiment, the negative effects induced by the addition of polyester MP fibers on the aggregation capacity of the soils were, to a certain extent, of a decreasing magnitude as TOC increased (Vertisol>Alfisol>Entisol; according to the results of the dry sieving; Fig. 5, NFA{dry}; Table 1).
-Therefore, it would seem that the addition of polyester MP fibers interfered with the formation of macro-aggregates by altering the binding mechanism in the soil.
+Therefore, it would seem that the addition of polyester MP fibers interfered with the formation of macroaggregates by altering the binding mechanism in the soil.
 In particular, high organic matter levels made the MP contamination effects smaller.
-Similar results were also obtained by Liang et al. (2021) who found that the effects of polyester MP fibers on soil aggregation were organic matter dependent.
+Similar results were also obtained by Liang et al. (2021), who found that the effects of polyester MP fibers on soil aggregation were organic matter dependent.

 The presence of the contaminant, although determining a general decrease in newly formed aggregates, did not affect the formation of water stable aggregates, since we generally did not observe any appreciable effect of the polyester MP fibers on the MWD and NFA values obtained with the wet sieving.
-In contrast, Zhang et al. (2019) observed a significant increase of stability of the macro-aggregates (> 2 mm) in water and in the volume of the macro-pores (> 30 μm) after addition of polyester MP fibers in a clay soil.
-On the other hand, Machado et al. (2018) found a significant decrease in water-stable aggregates with increasing polyester MP fiber concentration in a sandy loam soil.
-Evidently, soil properties play an important role in guiding the effects of polyester MP fibers and fine soil particles are still poorly studied.
-Our results show that the effects of polyester MP fibers and fine soil particles are most probably related to the different characteristics of the soil used in the experiments, as already hypothesized by Xu et al. (2020) and Zhang et al. (2019).
-Our three soil types differed for various characteristics (e.g. texture, clay mineralogy, TN, TOC, CEC) which could have played a role in the observed responses to the contamination.
+In contrast, Zhang et al. (2019) observed a significant increase in the stability of the macroaggregates (> 2 mm) in water and in the volume of the macropores $(> 30 \,\mu\text{m})$ after the addition of polyester MP fibers in a clay soil.
+On the other hand, Machado et al. (2018) found a significant decrease in water stable aggregates with increasing polyester MP fiber concentration in a sandy loam soil.
+Evidently, soil properties play an important role in guiding the effects of polyester MP fibers in the formation of macroaggregates and their water stability.
+The interactions that can occur between polyester MP fibers and fine soil particles are still poorly studied.
+Our results show that the effects of polyester MP fibers on soil structure and hydrological characteristics are most probably related to the different characteristics of the soil used in the experiments, as already hypothesized by Xu et al. (2020) and Zhang et al. (2019).
+Our three soil types differed for various characteristics (e.g., texture, clay mineralogy, TN, TOC, and CEC), which could have played a role in the observed responses to the contamination.
 Certainly, it is very difficult to identify how and on which factor/s polyester MP fibers influenced our results, also considering the several biotic and abiotic factors that interplay in the process of soil aggregation.
-For instance, our three soil types widely differ for clay mineralogy: montmorillonite in the Vertisols, illite in the Entisols, and kaolinite in the

-Alfisols.
-These three clay types largely differ for size, shape, specific surface area, and structure, and, as a consequence, for their ability to form aggregates (Lal and Shukla, 2004).
-Therefore, it is possible to presume that polyester MP fibers could have differentially affected the ability of the above-mentioned clay types to form aggregates during the incubation period.
+For instance, our three soil types differ widely for clay mineralogy, i.e., montmorillonite in the Vertisols, illite in the Entisols, and kaolinite in the Alfisols.
+These three clay types largely differ in size, shape, specific surface area, and structure, and, as a consequence, their ability to form aggregates (Lal and Shukla, 2004).
+Therefore, it is possible to presume that polyester MP fibers could have differentially affected the ability of the abovementioned clay types to form aggregates during the incubation period.
 Those aspects deserve further investigation to clarify the mechanisms causing the different responses observed.